hd2829/bootcamp_Hemang_Dahiya/README.md

 - All reading (`read_df()`) and writing (`write_df()`) utility functions use these environment variables to locate files, ensuring portability and easy configuration for different systems or collaborators.

+## Data Cleaning Strategy (Homework 6)

+The data cleaning process applied to the raw dataset includes the following steps:

+- **Fill Missing Values:**
+  Missing values in numeric columns are filled using the median of the respective column.
+This method preserves the central tendency of the data without introducing bias.

+- **Drop Columns with Excessive Missing Data:**
+  Columns with more than 50% missing values are dropped to maintain data quality and reduce noise.

+- **Normalize Numeric Data:**
+  Numeric columns are scaled to a range of 0 to 1 using min-max normalization.
+This scaling facilitates downstream modeling and analysis by placing all numeric features on the same scale.

+- **Preservation of Categorical Data:**
+  Non-numeric columns such as categorical or text data are left unchanged in this cleaning step to preserve their informational content.

+The cleaned dataset is saved to `data/processed/sample_data_cleaned.csv`.
+This modular cleaning approach ensures reproducibility, facilitates interpretation, and prepares the data for subsequent analysis or modeling tasks.